Ditch the 9-5 Mindset of Gen X and Semi-Retire: Let's Discuss Escaping the Groundhog Day of Corporate Life

-- share tools, resources, and learnings to assist you (posts like this one are throughout the blog and I have even put together a list of gifts you can get yourself to if blogging is in your thoughts!)
+- share tools, resources, and learnings to assist you (posts like this one are throughout the blog and I have even put together a list of my favorites on Amazon!)

 Do not be a hamster in a wheel.
 Do not be Bill Murray on Groundhog Day.

-If you are feeling like changing it up at the job you are in (that’s ok too and the 4-Hour Workweek can help with that as well) or by starting your life by designing a lifestyle out of the 9-5, please make the change!
+If you are feeling like changing it up at the job you are in (that’s ok too and the 4-Hour Workweek can help with that as well) or by starting your life by designing a lifestyle out of corporate life, please make the change!

 If you want some motivation or specific resources, start with these links:

 - My 6-Step Checklist to Escape the 9-5, full of prompts, worksheets and resources.